Research

 Working Papers

-Strategic Ignorance and Perceived Control
+Strategic Ignorance and the Perceived Efficacy of Taking Action

 with Tillmann Eymess, Angelika Budjan, and Alice Soldà

-Revise and Resubmit at the Economic Journal
+Conditionally accepted at the Economic Journal

 Link to working paper